PIPELINE

 LMs: TARA-002 is currently being studied in a Phase 2 open-label clinical trial for the treatment of macrocystic and mixed cystic LMs in pediatric patients.

-IV choline chloride is an investigational, intravenous (IV) phospholipid substrate replacement therapy in development for patients receiving parenteral nutrition (PN).
+IV Choline Chloride is an investigational, intravenous (IV) phospholipid substrate replacement therapy initially in development for patients receiving parenteral nutrition (PN).

 The mechanism for which choline supplementation reverses steatosis and improves cholestasis is not completely understood.
 However, clinical studies support that exogenous supplementation of choline can restore normal physiologic levels of choline thereby reversing steatosis by playing an important role in the synthesis of very low-density lipoprotein (VLDL), which is necessary to move fat out of the liver.
 Additionally, choline supplementation plays a critical role in the production of normal, healthy mixed micelles in bile, which protects against cholestatic injury to the biliary system.